IEEE-VIT/ieee-faq-chatbot/README.md

   ```
   pip install -r requirements.txt
   ```
-  *Important note: for installing torch, direct wheel file was used in [requirements.txt](https://github.com/IEEE-VIT/Chatbot/blob/master/requirements.txt) which is python version and OS specific.
+  *Important note: for installing torch 1.7.1, direct wheel file was used in [requirements.txt](https://github.com/IEEE-VIT/Chatbot/blob/master/requirements.txt) which is python version and OS specific.
 The used ```.whl``` file is for Python 3.8 and Linux OS.
 If you have a different version of Python or OS installed, you need to replace the existing ```.whl``` file with the correct one in [requirements.txt](https://github.com/IEEE-VIT/Chatbot/blob/master/requirements.txt).
 All other files for different Python versions and OS can be found [here](https://download.pytorch.org/whl/torch_stable.html).
+Make sure to get correct torch version (1.7.1) as well for PyTorch model.

   4. Start the server on localhost:
   ```